A Short Guide on Scientific Writing

 This is an important section where, in compliance with the requirement of full disclosure and transparency in scientific writing, you need to mention anyone who contributed to the manuscript or associated project.
 This can include individual author contributions, non-authors (e.g., technicians or collaborating scientists), reviewers (if they improved your manuscript), funding sources, editing services, or even administrative staff ... but not usually your parents.
 Keep this section brief but do not omit anything.

 A journal may require you to provide details regarding the role of each author in your Acknowledgements section.
 To do so you typically use the initials form the names on the tile page, e.g., if the authors are Paul S. Smith and Marta G. Gonzalez Garcia then such a statement could read: "PSS carried out the data analysis and prepared the figures and tables.
 MGGG conceived the original project, obtained the funding, and helped edit the manuscript."

 To acknowledge XpertScientific as your editing service, we typically recommend a phrase like "Editorial assistance, in the form of language editing and correction, was provided by XpertScientific Editing and Consulting Services.".
-If we also performed any other services (e.g., creating figures, help formulate the abstract or the reply to the reviewers, then this should be explicitly mentioned).
-In case you are worried that having to acknowledge an editing or consulting service may appear as a weakness, you can take some comfort from the fact that also native speakers and scientists publishing in top journal like Nature use our services.
+If we also performed other services (e.g., creating figures, help formulate the abstract or the reply to the reviewers, then this should be explicitly mentioned).
+In case you are worried that having to acknowledge an editing or consulting service may appear as a weakness, you can take some comfort from the fact that native speakers and scientists publishing in top journals like Nature also use our services.
 Many journals even require authors whose native language is not English to use an editing service so it is really quite common.
-Also bear in mind that you remain in full control over the content at all times so this is still 100% your work.
+Also bear in mind that you maintain full control over the content at all times so this is still 100% your work.